nlu6/Lasagna/README.md

 ### What is Lasagna?
 Lasagna makes messaging and data collection simple and affordable for business minded folks.
 To use Lasagna, a user must first download the app.
-Afterwards, any user can send messages from their email address to any number of phone numbers.
+Once in the app, users can send messages to any number of phone numbers or email addresses.
 Since Lasagna is still under development, some features, such as text replies from recipients have yet to be implemented.
 To remain easy to use, Lasagna’s UI is simple and straightforward.